Ask anyone who's been ordered to pay spousal support how they feel about having to write a check to their former spouse every week or month.

 The fact is - most people want to just move on after a divorce, sever ties and go their separate ways.

-Unfortunately, when there are alimony payments involved, it can feel for the payor as if this separation never truly happened, which can ultimately lead to frustration and bitterness on the part of the payer.
+Unfortunately, when monthly alimony payment is involved, it can feel for the paying spouse as if this separation never truly happened, which can ultimately lead to frustration and bitterness on the part of the payer.

 That’s why some divorcing spouses choose an alternative to the weekly “check in the mail” alimony approach.